-- Buildings should be designed to include a variety of building materials, colour, roof lines, and architectural features.
-Blank, at grade street wall conditions shall not be permitted on any street facing building façade (Figure 14). - b) Architectural details for the front facade should be included on all side facades visible from a street. - c) Windows should be arranged on all street-facing facades to provide opportunities for natural ventilation, light and surveillance. - d) Row-houses should be arranged into buildings no wider than six dwelling units. - e) Long building facades (vertical or horizontal) should provide visual relief through vertical and horizontal elements.
-Larger buildings should be designed to give the appearance of a collection of smaller structures. - f) Buildings should be designed to minimize the exposure of the concrete foundation. - g) Mixed use buildings should distinguish the different uses through architectural detailing, materials and glazing. - Buildings should be designed so that units do not mirror and are easily distinguishable from each other.
+- a) Buildings should be designed to include a variety of building materials, colour, roof lines, and architectural features.
+Blank, at grade street wall conditions shall not be permitted on any street facing building façade (Figure 14). - b) Architectural details for the front façade should be included on all side façades visible from a street. - c) Windows should be arranged on all streetfacing façades to provide opportunities for natural ventilation, light and surveillance. - Row houses should be arranged into buildings no wider than six dwelling units. - e) Long building façades (vertical or horizontal) should provide visual relief through vertical and horizontal elements.

+Larger buildings should be designed to give the appearance of a collection of smaller structures. - f) Buildings should be designed to minimize the exposure of the concrete foundation. - g) Mixed-use buildings should distinguish the different uses through architectural detailing, materials and glazing. - h) Multiple dwellings should be designed so that each unit is distinguishable through architectural detailing and materials.